Students who register for classes should be familiar with the admission requirements as outlined below.

 - Nurse Assistant Course: 4 credit hours

-- NURS 1005 Nurse Assistant: 76 hours of lecture and labs per semester
+- NURS 1005 Nurse Assistant: minimum of 76 hours of lecture and labs per semester

-- NURS 1007 Nurse Assistant Clinical: 24 hours of clinical per semester
+- NURS 1007 Nurse Assistant Clinical: minimum of 24 hours of clinical per semester

 - Prepares students in the knowledge, skills, and responsibilities required for certification as a nursing assistant by the state of Utah.